CarolBrandao/file-viewer/README.md

-This project is a file viewer developed using react and redux.
+This project is a file viewer developed using react.

 ## Installation